Ïã¸ÛÁùºÏ²Ê¼´Ê±¿ª½±

 Barcelona’s graffiti artists are a proud bunch, and you’ll find some great examples of their work around town, particularly in El Raval and Poblenou.
 The city also has a long tradition of street art and sculpture.

-Some better-known examples include Peix, a giant fish sculpture designed by Frank Gehry overlooking the beach; Roy Lichtenstein’s 15m-(50ft-) high Barcelona Head at the Port Vell; Catalan artist Antoni Tàpies’ Monument Homage to Picasso on the Passeig de Picasso; and Fernando Botero’s enormous cat on the Rambla del Raval.
+Some better-known examples include Peix, a giant fish sculpture designed by Frank Gehry overlooking the beach; Roy Lichtenstein’s 15m-high (50ft) Barcelona Head at the Port Vell; Catalan artist Antoni Tàpies’ Monument Homage to Picasso on the Passeig de Picasso; and Fernando Botero’s enormous cat on the Rambla del Raval.

-Groups of friends hanging out on the concrete roof of the Bunkers del Carmel, enjoying good weather and the stunning view over Barcelona with the bright blue of the Mediterranean beyond
+Groups of friends hanging out on the hilltop Bunkers del Carmel, enjoying good weather and the stunning view over Barcelona with the bright blue of the Mediterranean beyond

-The definitive collection of Barcelona’s favorite homegrown artist at Fundació Joan Miró is worth forking out for – but you’ll also spot fantastic Miró sculptures around the city, all free for the viewing.
+The definitive collection of Barcelona’s favorite homegrown artist at Fundació Joan Miró is worth forking out for – but you’ll also spot fantastic Miró sculptures around the city, all free to view.

 The vaulted Gothic interior of La Catedral in Barcelona, a broad, soaring space divided into a central nave and two aisles by lines of elegant, slim pillars